joostkremers/lambda/README.md

 >> "Format: (split n list)\nSplit <list> at the <n>th element."
 ```

-A better alternative is the macro `describe`, however:
+If you just want to read the doc string, a better alternative is the macro `describe`:

 ```
 lambda> describe split